uri-raviv-lab/pyceres/ceres/docs/source/nnls_tutorial.rst

-For a more sophisticated bundle adjustment example which demonstrates the use of Ceres' more advanced features including its various linear solvers, robust loss functions and local parameterizations see `examples/bundle_adjuster.cc
+For a more sophisticated bundle adjustment example which demonstrates the use of Ceres' more advanced features including its various linear solvers, robust loss functions and manifolds see `examples/bundle_adjuster.cc
 <https://ceres-solver.googlesource.com/ceres-solver/+/master/examples/bundle_adjuster.cc>`_